edburns/javaland-javaee/index.md

    1. In the textfield labeled **Search**, enter the prefix you entered for the first question in the `setup.sh`.
-In the suggestions, be sure to select the one that matches `<prefix>mmyyu` where `mmyy` is today's date in mmyy format.
+In the suggestions, be sure to select the one right one.
+You need the one that ends in `u`.
 The `u` is for User Assigned Managed Identity.
+It will match the format `<prefix>mmyyu` where `mmyy` is today's date in mmyy format.

    1. Select **Add**.